campusrover/robot_services/robot_movement_and_feedback.md

 		* "unable to complete goal"

 ##### invalid commands:
-* If the robot receives an invalid/malformed command it publishes "invalid command" to the log.
+* If the robot receives an invalid/malformed command it publishes an invalid message to the log.
+* This can take several different forms, depending on the problem with the input message:
+	* "invalid command, robot is paused"
+	* "invalid command, robot is patrolling"
+	* "robot must be stopped before a goal can be cancelled"
+	* "robot must be stopped before it can continue"
+	* "invalid command"

 #### FEEDBACK CODES: